 A silica sand wash plant required (4) dual motor vibratory screening machines.
 These linear-motion screens included high open area 25 mesh urethane screen panels.
 Spray nozzles were also incorporated into the design for increased fines removal.

-The patented, high-volume Derrick® Stack Sizer® provides a much better economic alternative to Hydrocyclone separators, hydraulic classifiers, and less efficient low volume fine screening systems.
+It is a much better alternative to hydrocylcone separators, hydraulic classifiers, and less efficient low volume screening systems.

 Integrated dewatering system with double roll crusher